Alina Stancu |

 NEWS:

-* The 2020 Nirenberg Lectures in Geometric Analysis took place on September 18-25, 2020 on line at the CRM, Montreal
+* The 2023 Nirenberg Lectures in Geometric Analysis took place the week of October 16, 2023, at the CRM,

-More details, including links to videos of the talks, are posted at
+More details, including titles, abstracts and scheduling, are posted at

 Videos of the lectures given by previous speakers of the series